cortesi/modd/README.md

 On startup, modd looks for a file called *modd.conf* in the current directory.
 This file has a simple but powerful syntax - one or more blocks of commands, each of which can be triggered on changes to files matching a set of file patterns.
+The *modd.conf* file is meant to be portable, and can safely be checked into source repositories.
+Functionality that users will want to customize (like desktop notifications) is controlled through command-line flags.

 Commands have two flavors: **prep** commands that run and terminate (e.g. compiling, running test suites or running linters), and **daemon** commands that run and keep running (e.g databases or webservers).
 Daemons are sent a SIGHUP (by default) when their block is triggered, and are restarted if they ever exit.

 Prep commands are run in order of occurrence.
 If any prep command exits with an error, execution of the current block is stopped immediately.
 If all prep